sumo-apps/pixel-docs/README.md

 `deleteFrame(frame)` - Deletes the given frame.\
 \
-PS.
-Notice that after the frame has been deleted `frames` array has also changed.
+Notice that after the frame has been deleted `frames` array has also changed.\
+For example, if there was 10 frames and you wanted to delete the first five frames, you would execute `deleteFrame(0)` five times.

 ### wait